OpenFAST/openfast/reg_tests/README.md

 r-test, which must be initialized prior to running. r-test can be initialized with `git submodule update --init --recursive` or updated with `git submodule update`.

-Usage: `python executeRegressionTestCase.py testname openfast_executable source_directory tolerance system_name compiler_id`
+Usage: `python3 executeRegressionTestCase.py testname openfast_executable source_directory tolerance system_name compiler_id`
-Example: `python executeRegressionTestCase.py Test02 openfast path/to/openfast_repo 0.000001 [Darwin,Linux,Windows] [Intel,GNU]`
+Example: `python3 executeRegressionTestCase.py Test02 openfast path/to/openfast_repo 0.000001 [Darwin,Linux,Windows] [Intel,GNU]`

 #### pass_fail.py
 This program determines whether a new solution has regressed from the "gold standard"